wreck-lab/docs/phat2/initialize.md

 3. Make sure the boot jumper is installed (factory default on a brand new printHAT 2) (Fig.3)
 4. Power the Raspberry Pi via the Micro USB port with a suitable [power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md){:target="_blank"}
 5. As soon as the Raspberry Pi power LED turns on, remove the printHAT 2 boot jumper
-6. The initialization will last few minutes taking care of the updates, if necessary, and of the rebooting at the end
+6. The initialization will last few minutes taking care of the software updates, if necessary.

 In a short while you should be able to [connect to the Raspberry Pi](network)